Gastric Sleeve Surgery From £8995

 In order for you to maintain the weight loss results for a longer term, you must make significant changes to your diet and routine exercises.

-What are the health benefits of gastric sleeve surgery?
+What are the benefits of Gastric Sleeve Surgery?

 Raised Blood Pressure (Hypertension)